 Using technology to increase engagement and personalization delivered dividends to savvy retailers and hospitality companies.
 It's also applicable to companies that market to other businesses, because, after all, companies are run by people who also want to feel valued and understood.

-The essence of creating a positive experience is making customers feel that they are heard and important—before, during, and after a transaction.
+The essence of creating an engaging customer experience is making customers feel that they are heard and important—before, during, and after a transaction.
 Consistent, relevant communication between your company and customers is the answer to optimize that experience and engender trust.

 Honest communication with an emphasis on personalization builds the trust that all companies need to grow in this new information-driven, engagement economy.